Best Practices for Drywall Layout

 2 - Hang Drywall Sheets Perpendicular to Studs

-Do describe this point we will speak specifically about walls however the principles carry over to ceilings and soffits.
+To describe this point we will speak specifically about walls however the principles carry over to ceilings and soffits.
 Wall studs whether metal or wood, are framed perpendicular to the floor.
 When hanging over wooden studs, sheets of drywall should always be hung perpendicular to the direction of the studs.
 Metal studs allow for a degree of flexibility in this regard however the principle holds true in many cases with metal stud construction as well.

 Take for example a room with a ceiling height of eight feet.
 The simple thing may appear to be to take an eight foot sheet of drywall and stand it up length-ways so that one sheet reaches from ceiling to floor.
 Working from left to right sheets would be hung one next to another.
 This would limit the number of butt seams however this type of layout should be avoided with wood stud construction.

 What is wrong with hanging sheets parallel to wood studs?
-When drywall is hung parallel to the studs, the bound edges fall directly on a stud.
+When drywall is hung parallel to the studs, "railroad style" the bound edges fall directly on a stud.
 Because wood studs are not perfectly strait, the bound edge may or may fall directly in the middle of the stud along the entire distance of the stud.
 Perhaps the top of the stud is curved slightly to the left and therefore the bound edge of the perfectly strait sheet of drywall will not follow the crooked stud and therefore not have sufficient backing.
 Other wood studs may be proud to the room and therefore the entire length of the seam will end up sticking out into the room.
 Either situation makes the drywall seam more difficult to tape and finish and compromises the strength of the joint.

 3 - Stager the Butt Joints

 Drywall butt joints should always be staggered.
 This makes it easier for taping and finishing and increases the overall strength of the entire wall.
-When hanging drywall over wood studs and laying the sheets out "railroad style" or lengthwise across the direction of the studs, it is almost impossible to avoid butt joints at some points along the wall.
+When hanging drywall over wood studs and laying the sheets out or lengthwise across the direction of the studs, it is almost impossible to avoid butt joints at some points along the wall.
 However by planning where butt joints will land you can improve the quality of the finish job and long-term holding power.

 Take for example a wall with an eight foot ceilings height and a length of 13 feet.
 If you are using 12 foot long sheets of drywall, one sheet will not cover the distance from wall to wall.
 The first sheet should be hung flush with the ceiling starting from the left hand side of the wall.
 Depending on how the studs are laid-out, it will stop about 16-24 inches, from the right hand side of the wall.
 This 16-24 inch section can be filled in with a small sheet of drywall.
 The lower sheet will be hung flush with the bottom of the first sheet and should be hung flush with the right hand side of the wall leaving the remaining section to be filled in with a small piece of drywall on the left hand side of the wall.
 This leaves one butt joint at the upper right hand and one on the lower left hand end of the wall.